justeattakeaway/pie/apps/pie-docs/src/engineers/getting-started/structure.md

 Currently, JET has several officially supported component systems that implement PIE.

+- [PIE Web Components](https://webc.pie.design/) – Our flagship **web component library**, designed to work seamlessly with any tech stack.
+- [Snacks](https://snacks.takeaway.com/) – a set of **React components** created by the legacy Takeaway design system team
 - [Fozzie](https://vue.pie.design/) – a set of **Vue components** created by the legacy Just Eat web team
-- [Snacks](https://snacks.takeaway.com/) – a set of **React components** created by the legacy Takeaway design system team
 - [Skip PIE Project](https://react.pie.design/) – a set of **React components** created by the Skip web team

-We are also currently building the [PIE Web Component System](https://webc.pie.design/).
-The long-term aim will be to migrate JET teams over to this Web Component System, so we have **one single source of truth** for our global PIE components.
+The long-term aim is to migrate JET teams over to this Web Component System, so we have **one single source of truth** for our global PIE components.

 For more details on Fozzie, Snacks and Skip PIE, please check out the **documentation portals** linked above.